aaryanchothani/Youtube-Comments-Sentiment-Analysis-with-MapReduce/README.md

 # YouTube Comments Sentiment Analysis with MapReduce

 ## 📖 Project Overview
-This project applies sentiment analysis to YouTube comments using a MapReduce-style pipeline in Python.
+This project applies sentiment analysis to YouTube comments using a MapReduce-style pipeline in Python and having its frontend with Streamlit.
 The aim is to efficiently process large sets of comments and categorize them (positive, negative, neutral), helping understand audience sentiment in bulk.

 ---